andrinr/gsn-link-sign-pred/README.md

 ![Results](img/spring_params_16.png)

-### Message Passing Network
+### Neural Network for local pattern recognition

 As of now it is clear that if an edge has a positive sign, this results in a force which pulls the two nodes together.
 If an edge has a negative sign, this results in a force which pushes the two nodes apart.
+We are simply applying the social balance theory.
+Howoever this is a simple model, and theory it could be possible, that more complex patterns exist.
+In the next step we are trying to find such patterns using a neural network and the above described simulation derivative.

-However there might be more complex dynamics at play which are not reflected in the social balance theory.
-Therefore we want to learn a function, which for a given edge, decides weather the two nodes should be pulled together, pushed apart or stay at a neutral distance.
+We want to learn a function, which for a given edge, decides weather the two nodes should be pulled together, pushed apart or stay at a neutral distance.

 We train two neural networks, a message passing network $M$ which generated an auxillary information vector for each node and a network $T$ which takes the auxillary information vector, the edge signs and positions of the nodes to decide on the forces acting on the nodes.